Convex-Dev/design/docs/tutorial/convex-lisp/lisp-cvm.md

 ## The Convex Virtual Machine

-The CVM is a denctralised, deterministic VM.
+The CVM is a decentralised, deterministic VM.
 Because it is deterministic, any replicas of the CVM that execute the same transactions from the same initial state will produce identical results.
 This is a key part how the Convex network is able to provide a consistent, programmable global state.
 It also enforces cryptographic security, so that only authorised users can make use of protected services.

 In practice, this means that developers can execute code on the CVM safe (including smart contracts and transactions involving valuable digital assets) in the knowledge that the the results are guaranteed by a robust, fault-tolerant global network with no centralised point of failure and strong security.